Tony-Tyrant/My-Portfolio/README.md

 #Tony Ho's CV
 -------------

-This web-page CV is made by a former engineer who worked in the building industry and seeking for an opportunity for career transition through self-taught programming.
+This web-page Portfolio is made by a former engineer who worked in the building industry and seeking for an opportunity for career transition through self-taught programming.